R3x/random-projects/README.md

 # random-projects

-Contains Random projects that I do for fun and profit.
+This is a collection of Random projects that I do for fun and profit.